10 min read

 The short version

-You sleep through your alarm because sound alone is easy for a tired brain to ignore.
-Fix the alarm environment: distance, light, fewer alarms, and a dismiss action that cannot be completed from bed.
+You sleep through your alarm because sound alone is easy for a tired, deeply-asleep brain to ignore — and because snoozing, inconsistent wake times, and sleep debt stack the deck against you.
+Fix the environment: distance, light, one alarm, a consistent wake time, enough hours, and a dismiss action that cannot be completed from bed.

 Frequently asked questions